Copyright 2025-2026 Thousand Brains Project

 self.update_tangential_reps(vec_form=np.array(vec_copy) * -1)

-logging.debug("Flipping the PC direction to avoid prev. locations.")
+logger.debug("Flipping the PC direction to avoid prev. locations.")

 self.first_attempt = False